abesford/seizzmic-site-0c00b/src/pages/index.md

           What can you do with your data?
 How to stay secure?

-          We're impartial.
-We help you bring together the best choices for your situation, from the vast array of approaches, products and services on offer.
+          We're impartial, and help you make the best choices for your situation.
         actions:
           - label: Our thinking
             url: /blog